 If you are from an underrepresented population, please contact Dean Michelle Nearon, director of the Office for Graduate Student Diversity and Development via email or phone (203-436-1301) year-round to schedule an appointment and discuss your questions and concerns about graduate study or any aspects of the application process.
 We would be delighted to welcome you on campus and will arrange for you to visit Dean Nearon, talk to faculty members, and meet with current graduate students.

-- Log into a virtual information session to learn more about graduate admissions.
+- Virtual information sessions to learn more about graduate admissions coming in Fall 2024.

 Meet Us on the Road